pcmillerAcme/docs/source/animations.rst

 animation-list
 """"""""""""""

 The /animation-list page displays a human readable web page for reviewing animation thumbnails and text/tag searching available animations.
+Retail Coderunner pricing is also listed.
 Each listing is a valid request for the 'anim' argument of the '/new' resource.
 Note: Spaces in the animation names should be replaced with underscored in api calls.

 Real time example link: